-It is an all too familiar picture in a Hollywood movie were a honeytrap is laid for the unsuspecting victim in which he all too readily falls.
-But is trap always snared by the villain or does the hero also have this trick up his sleeve…
+It is an all too familiar picture in a Hollywood movie where a honeytrap is laid for the unsuspecting victim in which he all too readily falls.
+But is the trap always snared by the villain or does the hero also have this trick up his sleeve…

 What is entrapment?
 Entrapment can, in layman’s terms, be defined as the action of tricking someone into committing a crime in order to secure their prosecution.